Blog

 Support for using Codable with @AppStorage

 SwiftUI doesn’t support using the @AppStorage property wrapper on Codable properties.
-As a result, persisting codable types involves writing much more code than when using @AppStorage.
+As a result, persisting codable types involves more code than when using @AppStorage.

-To address this, SwiftUIKit has had a @Persisted property wrapper that can be applied to any codable type.
+To fix this, SwiftUIKit has had a @Persisted property wrapper.
 I however never liked using a different property wrapper just because the type was codable.

 New list utilities

-SwiftUIKit 3.3 also adds new list-specific views, like ListBadgeIcon,ListCard, ListDragHandle, ListSectionTitle and ListShelfSection.
+SwiftUIKit 3.3 adds new list-specific views, like ListBadgeIcon,ListCard, ListDragHandle, ListSectionTitle and ListShelfSection.

 These views will most probably be moved to a separate library in the future, but until then, they’re here to let you build even better lists in SwiftUI.